yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/upgrade-software-install.md

 ### Perform the upgrade

 {{< warning title="For YugabyteDB upgrades in YBA" >}}
 You can only upgrade from a stable version to another stable version, or from a preview version to another preview version.
+Optionally, you can set a runtime flag `yb.skip_version_checks`, to skip all YugabyteDB version checks during upgrades.
+For more information, contact {{% support-platform %}}.
 {{< /warning >}}

 You perform a rolling upgrade on a live universe deployment as follows: